 Types of contributions

-Wader Study publishes several types of articles and authors must clearly indicate which type of contribution is being submitted.
+Wader Study publishes a variety of articles and we ask authors to clearly indicate which type of contribution they are submitting.

-Description: Report of a research study on waders/shorebirds conducted by the author(s), containing original data and original analyses.
+Reports of research on waders/shorebirds conducted by the author(s) and containing original data and analyses.

 Descriptions of methods to assist with shorebird research such as how to sex a species or how to improve catching success.

 Short research reports on original observations or short research projects.

 Reviews of a particular subject in the literature.
 Please contact the editors to propose a review.

 Special features – reviewed by the editors; open access

 An opinion piece written by an individual author.
 Perspectives are usually invited by the Perspective co-ordinator, but may also be proposed by IWSG members.